The rest of the partially collapsed Surfside condo has been demolished

-The remaining structure at the Champlain Towers South condominium in Surfside, Florida, was demolished just after 10:30 p.m. on Sunday.
+The remaining portion of the Champlain Towers South condo building in Surfside, Florida, was demolished just after 10:30 p.m.
+ET Sunday.

-Miami-Dade County Mayor Daniella Levine Cava told CNN in Sunday night's briefing that once the area has been deemed secure following the building's demolition, search and rescue teams will resume their efforts on the debris pile.
+Miami-Dade County Mayor Daniella Levine Cava told CNN in a briefing Sunday night that once the area has been deemed secure following the building's demolition, search and rescue teams will resume their efforts on the debris pile.

-The demolition of what's left of Champlain Towers South, the partially collapsed condo building in Surfside, Florida, will take place between 10 p.m.
-Sunday and 3 a.m.
-ET Monday, Miami-Dade County Mayor Daniella Levine Cava said in a news conference.

-Search efforts have been paused since Saturday around 4 p.m. so engineers could secure the site and prepare for the demolition, which officials have said is crucial to allowing authorities to continue to look for survivors safely, eliminating the threat posed by the part of the structure that's still standing.
+Search efforts at the partially collapsed building were paused Saturday around 4 p.m. so engineers could secure the site and prepare for the demolition, which officials said was crucial to allowing authorities to continue to look for survivors safely, eliminating the threat posed by the part of the structure that was still standing.

 "As soon as the building is down and once the site is deemed secure, we will have our first responders back on the pile to immediately resume their work," Levine Cava said Sunday night.